Pharmacist Independent Prescribing

 The module is delivered almost entirely by distance-learning using a range of web-based learning materials.
 There is a mandatory one week on-campus period at the university when you will study elements of the module which are more effectively taught and assessed face-to-face such as communication and history-taking, consultation skills and the development and synthesis of treatment plans for individual patients.
 During the residential week there are also highly relevant presentations from a number of external experts.

-The residential week for the January intake is at the start of May; the September intake has its residential week in January.
+The residential week for the January intake is at the end of April/ beginning of May; the September intake has its residential week in January.

 Presentation of module materials is based on the principles of adult learning theory which stress the importance of involving the learner at all stages of the learning process.
 This is fully compatible with the philosophy of continuing professional development (CPD), encouraging you to: